Chai's conjecture for semiabelian Jacobians: Chai's conjecture for Jacobians

 is co-Cartesian. \end{definition} \begin{proposition} Let $\psi\colon \widetilde{\mathscr{C}}\to \mathscr{C}$ be a strong model pair over $\Og_K$ of a proper reduced curve $C$ over $K.$ Then there is an exact sequence

-on the big étale site of $\Spec \Og_K.$ Moreover, the Abelian sheaves $V_{\mathscr{C}}^\times$ and $V_{\widetilde{\mathscr{C}}}^\times $ are representable by group schemes of finite presentation over $\Og_K.$ \end{proposition} \begin{proof} The exactness of the sequence follows from \cite{Ov}, Proposition 2.30; the conditions (i),..., (v) as well as the standing assumption from \it loc. cit. \rm can be verified as in the proof of \cite{Ov}, Corollary 3.7.
-The remaining claims follow from \cite{BLR}, Chapter 8.1, Corollary 8 (with the notation from \it loc. cit., \rm the scheme $V$ is of finite presentation over $\Og_K$ because so is the $\Og_K$-module $\mathscr{D}$; see \cite{BLR}, Chapter 8.1, Theorem 7 and \cite{Stacks}, Tag 00DO). \end{proof}\\ The main result in this section will be the following generalisation of a theorem of Raynaud (\cite{LLR}, Theorem 3.1): \begin{theorem} Let $C$ be a reduced proper curve over $K$ and let $\psi\colon \widetilde{\mathscr{C}}\to \mathscr{C}$ be a strong model pair of $C.$ Assume moreover that $\mathscr{C}$ is semi-factorial.
-Then the kernel and cokernel of the natural morphism have the same length. \end{theorem} The proof will proceed along similar lines as that of \it loc. cit. \rm Given a strong model pair $\psi\colon \widetilde{\mathscr{C}} \to \mathscr{C}$ of $C,$ a compatible rigidificator $Y$ is a closed subscheme $Y\subseteq {\mathscr{C}}$ finite and flat over $\Og_K$ which is contained in an open subset of $\mathscr{C}$ above which $\psi$ is an isomorphism, such that $Y$ is a rigidificator of $\mathscr{C}$ (with respect to $\Og_K$), and a rigidificator of $\widetilde{\mathscr{C}}$ (with respect to $\Gamma(\widetilde{\mathscr{C}}, \Og_{\mathscr{C}}),$ and hence also with respect to $\Og_K$).
+on the big étale site of $\Spec \Og_K.$ Moreover, the Abelian sheaves $V_{\mathscr{C}}^\times$ and $V_{\widetilde{\mathscr{C}}}^\times $ are representable by group schemes of finite presentation over $\Og_K.$ \end{proposition} \begin{proof} The exactness of the sequence follows from \cite[Proposition 2.30]{Ov}; the conditions (i),..., (v) as well as the standing assumption from \it loc. cit. \rm can be verified as in the proof of \cite[Corollary 3.7]{Ov}.
+The remaining claims follow from \cite[Chapter 8.1, Corollary 8]{BLR} (with the notation from \it loc. cit., \rm the scheme $V$ is of finite presentation over $\Og_K$ because so is the $\Og_K$-module $\mathscr{D}$; see \cite[Chapter 8.1, Theorem 7]{BLR} and \cite[Tag 00DO]{Stacks}). \end{proof}\\ The main result in this section will be the following generalisation of a theorem of Raynaud \cite[Theorem 3.1]{LLR}: \begin{theorem} Let $C$ be a reduced proper curve over $K$ which admits a strong model pair $\psi\colon \widetilde{\mathscr{C}}\to \mathscr{C}$ over $\Og_K.$ Assume moreover that $\mathscr{C}$ is semi-factorial.
+Then the kernel and cokernel of the natural morphism have the same length. \end{theorem} The proof will proceed along similar lines as that of \it loc. cit. \rm Given a strong model pair $\psi\colon \widetilde{\mathscr{C}} \to \mathscr{C}$ of $C,$ a compatible rigidificator $Y$ is a closed subscheme $Y\subseteq {\mathscr{C}}$ finite and flat over $\Og_K$ which is contained in an open subset of $\mathscr{C}$ above which $\psi$ is an isomorphism, such that $Y$ is a rigidificator of $\mathscr{C}$ (with respect to $\Og_K$), and a rigidificator of $\widetilde{\mathscr{C}}$ (with respect to $\Gamma(\widetilde{\mathscr{C}}, \Og_{\widetilde{\mathscr{C}}}),$ and hence also with respect to $\Og_K$).
 Such an object exists by Proposition \ref{comprigexprop}.
-Indeed, the special fibres of $\widetilde{\mathscr{C}} \to \Spec \Gamma(\widetilde{\mathscr{C}}, \Og_{\widetilde{\mathscr{C}}})$ are Cohen-Macaulay (\cite{Stacks}, Tag 02JN) and therefore have no embedded components (\cite{Stacks}, Tag 0BXG).
-Moreover, the morphism $\psi$ is $\Og_K$-universally scheme-theoretically dominant because taking the push-out along $\Spec \mathcal{A} \to \Spec \mathcal{B}$ commutes with arbitrary base change (\cite{Ov}, Proposition 2.19).
-We obtain a canonical morphism Now recall that we have a canonical exact sequence in the étale topology, and similarly for $\widetilde{\mathscr{C}}$ (\cite{RaynaudPic}, Propositions 2.1.2 and 2.4.1). \begin{lemma} Let $Y$ be a compatible rigidificator of the strong model pair $\psi\colon \widetilde{\mathscr{C}} \to \mathscr{C}.$ Then we have a canonical exact sequence
+Indeed, the special fibres of $\widetilde{\mathscr{C}} \to \Spec \Gamma(\widetilde{\mathscr{C}}, \Og_{\widetilde{\mathscr{C}}})$ are Cohen-Macaulay \cite[Tag 02JN]{Stacks} and therefore have no embedded components \cite[Tag 0BXG]{Stacks}.
+Moreover, the morphism $\psi$ is $\Og_K$-universally scheme-theoretically dominant because taking the push-out along $\Spec \mathcal{A} \to \Spec \mathcal{B}$ commutes with arbitrary base change \cite[Proposition 2.19]{Ov}.
+We obtain a canonical morphism Now recall that we have a canonical exact sequence in the étale topology, and similarly for $\widetilde{\mathscr{C}}$ \cite[Propositions 2.1.2 and 2.4.1]{RaynaudPic}. \begin{lemma} Let $Y$ be a compatible rigidificator of the strong model pair $\psi\colon \widetilde{\mathscr{C}} \to \mathscr{C}.$ Then we have a canonical exact sequence

 \end{lemma} \begin{proof} Put $\mathscr{R}:=\Res_{\mathcal{A}/\Og_K} \Gm / \Res_{\mathcal{B}/\Og_K} \Gm$ and consider the commutative diagram